UNITED STATES

 Accounting Method

 The accompanying unaudited financial statements of Electromedical Technologies, Inc. have been prepared in accordance with Accounting Principles Generally Accepted in the United States of America (“GAAP”) for interim financial information and in accordance with Rule 8-03 of Regulation S-X. Certain information and disclosures normally included in the annual financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 In the opinion of management, all adjustments, consisting of normal recurring adjustments considered necessary for a fair presentation, have been included.
-These interim financial statements should be read in conjunction with the audited annual financial statements of the Company as of and for the year ended December 31, 2022.
-The results of operations for the six months ended June 30, 2023 are not necessarily indicative of the results that may be expected for the full year.
+We have reclassified certain amounts in prior-period financial statements to conform to the current period’s presentation.
+These interim financial statements should be read in conjunction with the audited annual financial statements of the Company as of and for the year ended December 31, 2023.
+The results of operations for the six months ended June 30, 2024, are not necessarily indicative of the results that may be expected for the full year.

 Use of Estimates